neuropsychology applies neuropsychological and educational principles

 extent of any neurological deficits the young person exhibits, and to enhance learning, psychological well being and appropriate coping

 Dr. O'Connor offers School Neuropsychological Evaluations to children, adolescents and young adults in Toronto and the surrounding area.
 A School Neuropsychological Evaluation explores the neurobiological basis of childhood learning and behavioral disorders.
 School Neurological Evaluations assess the young person's neuro-cognitive strengths and weaknesses, as these apply to academic skills and social, emotional and behavioral concerns.
-A School Neuropsychological Evaluation offers a more comprehensive,in depth assessment than either a psychological or psycho-educational assessment, and often encompasses components from both.
+School Neuropsychological Evaluations offer a more comprehensive,in depth assessment, than either a psychological or psycho-educational assessment, and often encompasses components from both.

 neuropsychological assessments are particularly useful when the young

-School neuropsychological tcsting is particularly helpful when exploring the strengths and needs of children with any of the following concerns:
+School neuropsychological testing is particularly helpful when exploring the strengths and needs of children with any of the following concerns: